enear/enear.github.com/_posts/2019-01-10-future-workloads.md

 def markedBlocking(value: Int)(implicit blockingContext: BlockingContext) = {
     implicit val ec = blockingContext.executionContext
-    Future(blocking(value))
+    Future(blockingMethod(value))
 }

 markedBlocking(10)(BlockingContext(blockingExecutor)) // compiles
 markedBlocking(10)(defaultExecutor) // does not compile
 ```

-The `markedBlocking` method would be public and used in place of our initial `blocking` method.
+The `markedBlocking` method would be public and used in place of our initial `blockingMethod`.
 This approach solves the boilerplate and risk of passing executors explicitly, documents our code and makes it safer for larger teams to understand where code requires a different execution strategy.

 #### Interlude